HongshenH/memory-cholinergic-state/README.md

 ## Instructions for use

 To run the analysis code on user data, place input files in the expected format described in each figure-specific folder and run the corresponding scripts.
 Full reproduction of all manuscript analyses requires the complete datasets.
-Source Data files are provided with the manuscript, and full raw anatomical imaging, electrophysiology, photometry and video-recording data are available from the corresponding authors upon reasonable request.

 ## License